runningdeveloper/running-display/README.md

 - 3dprint (stl files for the print)
 - esp (the code running on the d1 mini, used platformio in vs code)
 - functions (three azure functions, I used the online editor mostly to write these, so this is a copy)

+I will write a more in-depth blog post about the challenges and learnings from this project.

+For now though, if you would like run the code or understand it a bit better (rough info):

+I setup a device in the IOT hub.
+Tip - [IOT hub explorer](https://github.com/Azure/iothub-explorer) helped for testing messages.

+I used the the following environment variables for the azure functions (add in the app settings on the portal):

+- AUTH_CODE, used so that from the timer and button code I can call the http function for strava securely
+- IOTCONNECTION, IOT hub connection string
+- STRAVA_CLIENT, STRAVA_SECRET, STRAVA_TOKEN from setting up a strava api application

+I wanted to use async and await in the functions so had to setup the functions to use the beta version of azure functions (change in app settings to increase node version).
+Unfortunately the IOT hub connection didn't work in the beta (unless I missed something obious) so had to move the IOT button function to the stable version of the azure functions.
+That's why the button code has a promise compared to the timer function.

+For the esp I used [platformio](https://platformio.org/) to write the code in vscode.
+Its quite nice.
+My c++ code is not great so tell me if you see some errors.
+Also if you want to run the esp code, you need to add some config variables in config_sample.h an rename it config.h

+## Improvements

+- Better clasp to hold the device together and wall mounting system
+- Darker plastic so LED light doesn't bleed
+- More LEDS for the Running text
+- Send up a health check and notify me if it hasn't connected in a while
+- Use the device twin to keep status or log so if it gets powered off I can get the desired state without calling strava api each time

 ## Acknowledgments